Decoding the Multimodal Mind: Generalizable Brain-to-Text Translation via Multimodal Alignment and Adaptive Routing: Experimental Setup

-The MEG dataset \cite{wang2022synchronized} comprises recordings from 12 participants listening to 60 stories, segmented into nine overlapping 200 ms windows over the first second after each word offset.
-The ZuCo2 EEG dataset \cite{zou2022cross} includes EEG responses from 18 participants to 739 Wikipedia sentences (349 in normal reading; 390 in task-specific reading).
-More details about the datasets are provided in the appendix.
+The SMN4Lang MEG dataset \cite{wang2022synchronized} comprises recordings from 12 participants listening to 60 stories.
+The ZuCo2 EEG dataset \cite{zou2022cross} includes EEG responses from 18 participants to 739 Wikipedia sentences.
+More details about the datasets are provided in Appendix \ref{app:dataset_details}.